 The regular and modified Newton-Raphson methods are illustrated schematically in Figure 4.27 (a) and (b), respectively.
 For the regular Newton-Raphson strategy, the tangent stiffness is calculated for every iteration within a given increment.
 This strategy yields a quadratic convergence, which means that the iteration process converges with a few iterations.
 The modified Newton-Raphson strategy computes the tangent stiffness at the start of the load increment and uses this same stiffness for all the iterations within this load increment.
 This method usually requires more iterations than the regular Newton-Raphson, but the computations are faster for each iterations since the tangent stiffness matrix is formulated, assembled, and decomposed only once at the beginning of each load increment.
 Generally, in FE analysis, regular Newton iteration can be used when minimal nonlinear behavior and damage (cracking or plasticity) in each increment is expected.
-For moderate levels of damage, the modified Newton iteration.
+For moderate levels of damage, the modified Newton iteration is better for convergence as it avoids calculating the stiffness of the moderately damaged elements at each iteration.